Let's Pretend!

 This main portion of the site is coded using minimal semantic html with mobile-first styling—my preferred method.
 Take a look at the source code (In Android Chrome, type 'view-source:letspretend.us' in the address bar).

-Please also take a look at some of the sites, pages, emails and print pieces I've created over the years, and try out my "pretend" demo sites.
+Please take a look at some of the sites, pages, emails and print pieces I've created over the years, and try out my "pretend" demo sites.
 Take your time–have a Coke and a slice of pizza.

 Web/Email/Print Experience: